Financial literacy for kids is one of those concepts that should definitely be given more attention.

-In 2019 it’s incredibly important to teach children how to look after their own finances, it can start from a very early age and continue right until they leave home to look after their own homes and financial situation.
+It’s incredibly important to teach children how to look after their own finances, it can start from a very early age and continue right until they leave home to look after their own homes and financial situation.
 ‘Pocket Money’ has a place in this and is a great tool to help children learn about money.
 But is it enough?
 Or can we do more to educate our children and make sure there is a healthy future for them no matter what?

 Collaborative post.
 Post may contain affiliate links.
 Disclosure can be viewed here.

 There are many ways for a child to earn their pocket money and gain a real sense of pride in their own money management.
 Of course, children are still learning and will take a while to settle into a routine.
 But be prepared to see them make a few mistakes during this adjustment period, such as spending money on things you KNOW they will regret.
-But they won’t learn the valuable lessons available from a situation like this if we step in and prevent the situation arising every time!
+But they won’t learn the valuable lessons available from a situation like this if we step in and prevent the situation from arising every time!

 A full overview at an age-appropriate level is the best starting point.
-There are plenty of resources online so utilise them as much as possible, find the ones with the most positive and informative messages and sit with your child to go through them all and allow your child to ask questions.
+There are plenty of resources online so utilize them as much as possible, find the ones with the most positive and informative messages, and sit with your child to go through them all and allow your child to ask questions.

 This is an excellent gift for a child as it will teach them to value money and start them on the road to being great at money management.
-The ideal scenario for this one is that the child sets up a small contingency account to make sure any emergencies crop up are covered.
+The ideal scenario for this one is that the child sets up a small contingency account to make sure any emergencies that crop up are covered.
 Then the next time unexpected cost crops up your child can just access the funds and help out!

 Teaching a child how to write up a little budget for themselves is easy, it’s as simple as giving them a certain amount of money per week and seeing if they can make it last until the next ‘payday’.
-You can set this up either digitally or on paper, but whichever way you do it try turning it into a little game or challenge for them.
+You can set this up using a digital savings app or on paper, but whichever way you do it try turning it into a little game or challenge for them.

 Set an example

 This is a big one because we are the most significant teachers we’ll ever get for our children at the end of the day.
 There’s no way you can expect your children to be good with money if you’re making bad decisions left, right and centre.

 There’s nothing more inspiring to our children than to see us learn something new and include them in it.
-Managing finances can really be a great start to your children becoming independent, and able to care for themselves one day!
-Plus it’s sometimes a learning curve for the whole family to join in on, and even the most reluctant person will be a money-saving pro after some practice!
+Managing finances can really be a great start to encouraging financial literacy in your children so they can care for themselves one day!
+It’s also sometimes a learning curve for the whole family to join in on, and even the most reluctant person will be a money-saving pro after some practice!